mgeisler/version-sync/README.md

 This test will ensure that the dependencies mentioned in your `README.md` file is kept in sync with your crate version.

+## License

+Textwrap can be distributed according to the [MIT license][mit].
+Contributions will be accepted under the same license.

+[mit]: LICENSE